PORTUGAL

 Method for preparation of sauce:

 First, the Cornstarch is dissolved in the milk.
 All sauce ingredients are then added and blended in a mixer.
 The mixture is to be poured in a pan and kept over low heat.
 Add the bay leaf and stir till it starts boiling.
 Remove the bay leaf and set aside the sauce.
-After assembling the sandwich, put it in a shallow bowl and add two slices of cheese from outside.
+After assembling the sandwich, put it in a shallow bowl and add two slices of cheese on top.
 Then pour the hot mixture over it so that the cheese melts with it.

 Ingredients for one Francesinha sandwich: